 People reached with Covid-19 messages

-Social media reach with RCEE: CHAM established a social media presence to sensitize youth among other target groups.
+Social media reach with RCCE: CHAM established a social media presence to sensitize youth among other target groups.
 A total of 78,965 people were reached through this method.

 Community Engagement: CHAM through the community sensitization and vaccination campaigns, managed to reach a total of 270,535 people in Chiradzulu and Phalombe.